neon-mmd/websurfx/.github/CODE_OF_CONDUCT.md

 include them as well.
 Your account of what occurred, and if you believe the incident is ongoing.
 If there is a publicly available record (e.g. a mailing list archive or a public IRC logger), please include a link.
 - Any additional information that may be helpful.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.
-If an individual engages in unacceptable behavior, We will act according to the [violations rules](#violation) as stated.
+If an individual engages in unacceptable behavior, We will act according to the [violations rules](#violation) as stated above.

 ## Attribution